RoWe98/RexPlayer/README.md

 Python version >= python3.4

-# You need These libs:
+# Python libs requirement

 1.pygame

 2.mutagen

-# Python libs requirement
+# How to install libs

 You can install these two libs in console for this way: